 The policy itself can be very useful; it means common emergencies such as burst pipes are covered, you won’t have to find an engineer at short notice because the company you are paying will arrange a callout and it won’t affect your home insurance no claims bonus.

 There may be elements of the service that you already have cover for.
 Home insurance will pay out for many emergencies but you may end up paying more in the long term if a callout causes your premium to rise.
 But you’ll see in the next section that some insurers offer home emergency cover as part of their policies.

 Also, some emergencies might not actually cost much to repair, so you could just save each month to make sure you’ve got a safety fund.
 And some utility firms will fix certain issues for free.

 A better question might be, is it worth it?

 We’ve negotiated a discount with an insurer that offers it for free, so you don’t even have to pay for it separately.

 In general, questions about value are much more subjective, however, the next sections aim to highlight the things you should think about when considering policies.

 How to get it for free

 The best way to get a free home emergency policy is through a home insurer.
 Many offer it as an add-on that costs more but there are a handful that have comprehensive emergency callout services as standard.

 A Star Rating indicates where a product or proposition sits in the market based on the quality and comprehensiveness of the features it offers.
-5 Stars is its best rating and it is “an excellent product with a comprehensive range of features and benefits”.

 This policy does not affect your no claims bonus if you have a callout and Together Mutual says it will get someone to you to fix the problem within two hours if you’re in an urban area and within four hours for rural homes.